Dana94/2019-website/blog/2020-04-24-using-resolvers-to-connect-your-data.md

 Let's break this down:

-The first step is to find the author that has the `name` containing the `authorName` argument (given by the `args` parameter).
+The first step is to find the author that has the `name` containing the `authorName` argument (given by the `args` argument).
 I didn't make this search case-sensitive.

 After the author is found, all quotes that contain an `authorId` that matches the author's `id` will be returned.